apilifogladif/PFL2425_Haskell/haskell.md

 ### 6.1.
 Standard I/O

-Haskell programs interact with the console using standard input (stdin) for reading data and standard output (stdout) for writing data.
-By default, **stdin** is connected to the keyboard, and **stdout** is connected to the text terminal.
+In Haskell, standard input/output (I/O) operations allow programs to interact with the console using `stdin` for input and `stdout` for output.
+Here’s a breakdown of essential functions and concepts for Haskell I/O, with practical examples and an introduction to the `do` notation.
 Relevant Prelude functions for input/output on the console:

 | Function   | Comment                                                                                     |